catppuccin/userstyles/README.md

 ## 🖌 Userstyles

-> [!NOTE]
+> [!IMPORTANT]
-> Userstyles labeled with the 🚧 emoji are looking for maintainers.
-Feel free to contribute or request to maintain any you are passionate about!
+> Userstyles labeled with the "🚧" emoji are looking for maintainers, and may not work as intended.
+Contributions are still welcome and encouraged.
+If you would like to become a maintainer, add your username to the `current-maintainers` array in the [userstyles.yml](./scripts/userstyles.yml) file.

 <!-- AUTOGEN:USERSTYLES START -->
 <!-- the following section is auto-generated, do not edit -->